 After all, healthcare candidates have a right to know what a good opportunity looks like – and navigating the fast-changing world of healthcare recruitment and job opportunities can be difficult!

-So below you’ll find an easy to understand list of healthcare application priorities - a 4 point highlight reel of what to look out for when you’re applying for a role in healthcare, and what sort of job advert, description or employer brand message represents an objectively good place to work!
+So below, you’ll find an easy-to-understand list of healthcare application priorities—a 4-point highlight reel of what to look out for when you’re applying for a role in healthcare and what sort of job advert, description, or employer brand message represents an objectively good place to work!

 How do they speak to their audience?
 Do you want to work for this company based on how they relate to their people?